Zum Hauptinhalt springen

 Facing the world’s current challenges

-The Munich Security Conference 2025 (MSC) is more relevant than ever, uniting global leaders and experts to address urgent international security challenges.
-Deloitte, as one of the partners of MSC, will host exclusive events featuring discussions with specialists in security, geopolitics, resilience and sustainability alongside key stakeholders from government and industry.
+The Munich Security Conference 2025 (MSC) was more relevant than ever, uniting global leaders and experts to address urgent international security challenges.
+Deloitte, as one of the partners of MSC, hosted exclusive events featuring discussions with specialists in security, geopolitics, resilience and sustainability alongside key stakeholders from government and industry.

-Taking place from February 14–16, 2025, at the Hotel Bayerischer Hof in Munich, the MSC will bring together political, military, and business leaders to tackle today’s most pressing global issues.
-Deloitte has a dedicated venue, the Deloitte Lounge, located in walking distance to the main conference, offering a space for connecting with thought leaders and decision-makers.
+Taking place from February 14–16, 2025, at the Hotel Bayerischer Hof in Munich, the MSC brought together political, military, and business leaders to tackle today’s most pressing global issues.
+Deloitte had a dedicated venue, the Deloitte Lounge, located in walking distance to the main conference, offering a space for connecting with thought leaders and decision-makers.

-Through close collaboration with businesses, governments, and experts, we aim to develop solutions for complex global challenges such as digitalization, demographic change, and decarbonization, all of which impact security and stability worldwide.
+Through close collaboration with businesses, governments, and experts, we aimed to develop solutions for complex global challenges such as digitalization, demographic change, and decarbonization, all of which impact security and stability worldwide.

 Deloitte Lounge @Munich Security Conference 2025

-As an official partner, we will be hosting a variety of networking and exchange events from 13–15 February 2025, in Munich.
-Our Deloitte Lounge will be just outside the MSC security perimeter.
+As an official partner, we hosted a variety of networking and exchange events from 13–15 February 2025, in Munich.
+Our Deloitte Lounge was just outside the MSC security perimeter.

-Please view agenda of our invitation only events below.
+Please view agenda and video recaps of selected sessions below.

 Program: Thursday, 13 February 2025